 CT or MRI can differentiate an ischemic infarct, an intracerebral hemorrhage, and a mass lesion involving the cortex or the brain stem.
 Magnetic resonance angiography can be used to visualize the cerebral vasculature after exclusion of a cerebral hemorrhage.
 Diffusion-weighted MRI is becoming the preferred imaging modality for following ongoing ischemic changes in the brain.

-Positron emission tomography (PET) and single-photon emission computed tomography (SPECT) can be used to assess cerebral function (rather than brain anatomy).
+Positron emission tomography (PET), functional MRI, and single-photon emission computed tomography (SPECT) can be used to assess cerebral function (rather than brain anatomy).
 If the diagnosis of persistent vegetative state is in doubt, PET, SPECT, or functional MRI should be done.
+In some cases, these tests can show whether parts of the brain, such as the cortex, are still functioning even if it is not evident during clinical examination.

 EEG is useful in assessing cortical dysfunction and identifying occult seizure activity.